 Thyroid cancer treatment is very successful.
 About 95% of thyroid cancer patients live more than five years, and most thyroid cancer patients experience a normal life span and full quality of life after appropriate treatment.
 Even patients with advanced thyroid cancer may often do well with modern targeted therapies.

-Surgery is the cornerstone of thyroid cancer treatment for most types of thyroid cancer.
+Surgery is the cornerstone of treatment for most types of thyroid cancer.
 If the physician suspects that the cancer has spread to lymph nodes in the neck, these will also be removed during surgery.
 A complete surgery is sufficient treatment for the majority of patients with thyroid cancer.

 |Thyroid Lobectomy||Total Thyroidectomy|